Modern teams work collaboratively, cross-functionally, and remotely across time zones and departments.

 Contrarily, when you share an inbox with your team, everyone can manage all inbound and outbound emails.
 The result is that you don’t need to provide access to your inbox, share your passwords, or forward lengthy email chains.

-Shared inboxes automatically turn your inbox into a helpdesk system, allowing you to manage group emails like [email protected], [email protected], and [email protected] directly from your Gmail inbox.
+Shared inboxes automatically turn your inbox into a helpdesk system, allowing you to manage group emails like sales@, support@, and info@ directly from your Gmail inbox.

 You can assign a specific email to an individual team member for clear and accountable ownership, eliminating the risk of emails being missed or a task slipping through the net.